jrouwe/JoltPhysics/Docs/Architecture.md

 	}

 When another thread has removed the body between the time the body ID was obtained and the lock, the lock will fail.
 While the lock is taken, other threads cannot modify the body, so it is safe to work with it.
 Each body ID contains a sequence number, so body ID's will only be reused after many add/remove cycles.

+### Shapes

+Each body has a shape attached that determines the collision volume.
+The following shapes are available (in order of computational complexity):

+* [SphereShape](@ref JPH::SphereShape) - A sphere centered around zero.
+* [BoxShape](@ref JPH::BoxShape) - A box centered around zero.
+* [CapsuleShape](@ref JPH::CapsuleShape) - A capsule centered around zero.
+* [TaperedCapsuleShape](@ref JPH::TaperedCapsuleShape) - A capsule with different radii at the bottom and top.
+* [CylinderShape](@ref JPH::CylinderShape) - A cylinder shape.
+Note that cylinders are the least stable of all shapes, so use another shape if possible.
+* [ConvexHullShape](@ref JPH::ConvexHullShape) - A convex hull defined by a set of points.
+* [StaticCompoundShape](@ref JPH::StaticCompoundShape) - A shape containing other shapes.
+This shape is constructed once and cannot be changed afterwards.
+Child shapes are organized in a tree to speed up collision detection.
+* [MutableCompoundShape](@ref JPH::MutableCompoundShape) - A shape containing other shapes.
+This shape can be constructed/changed at runtime and trades construction time for runtime performance.
+Child shapes are organized in a list to make modification easy.
+* [MeshShape](@ref JPH::MeshShape) - A shape consisting of triangles.
+Any body that uses this shape needs to be static.
+* [HeightFieldShape](@ref JPH::HeightFieldShape) - A shape consisting of NxN points that define the height at each point, very suitable for representing hilly terrain.
+Any body that uses this shape needs to be static.

+Next to this there are a number of decorator shapes that change the behavior of their children:

+* [ScaledShape](@ref JPH::ScaledShape) - This shape can uniformly scale a child shape.
+Note that if a shape is rotated first and then scaled, you can introduce shearing which is not supported by the library.
+* [RotatedTranslatedShape](@ref JPH::RotatedTranslatedShape) - This shape can rotate and translate a child shape, it can e.g. be used to offset a sphere from the origin.
+* [OffsetCenterOfMassShape](@ref JPH::OffsetCenterOfMassShape) - This shape does not change its child shape but it does shift the calculated center of mass for that shape.
+It allows you to e.g. shift the center of mass of a vehicle down to improve its handling.

+__Beware: When a shape is created, it will automatically recenter itself around its center of mass.__ The center of mass can be obtained by calling [Shape::GetCenterOfMass](@ref JPH::Shape::GetCenterOfMass) and most functions operate in this Center of Mass (COM) space.
+Some functions work in the original space the shape was created in, they usually have World Space (WS) or Shape Space (SS) in their name (or documentation).
+As an example, say we create a box and then translate it:

+	// Create box of 2x2x2 m (you specify half the side) JPH::BoxShapeSettings box(JPH::Vec3(1, 1, 1));
+	JPH::Ref<Shape> box_shape = box.Create().Get();

+	// Offset it by 10 m
+	JPH::RotatedTranslatedShapeSettings translated_box(JPH::Vec3(10, 0, 0), JPH::Quat::sIdentity(), box_shape);
+	JPH::Ref<Shape> translated_box_shape = translated_box.Create().Get();

+	// Cast a ray against the offset box (WRONG!)
+	JPH::RayCast ray;
+	ray.mOrigin = JPH::Vec3(10, 2, 0);
+	ray.mDirection = JPH::Vec3(0, -2, 0);

+	// Cast ray
+	JPH::RayCastResult hit;
+	bool had_hit = translated_box_shape->CastRay(ray, JPH::SubShapeIDCreator(), hit);
+	JPH_ASSERT(!had_hit); // There's no hit because we did not correct for COM!

+	// Convert the ray to center of mass space for the shape (CORRECT!) ray.mOrigin -= translated_box_shape->GetCenterOfMass();

+	// Cast ray
+	had_hit = translated_box_shape->CastRay(ray, JPH::SubShapeIDCreator(), hit);
+	JPH_ASSERT(had_hit); // Ray was in COM space, now there's a hit!

+In the same way calling:

+	translated_box_shape->GetLocalBounds();

+will return a box of size 2x2x2 centered around the origin, so in order to get it back to the space in which it was originally created you need to offset the bounding box:

+	JPH::AABox shape_bounds = translated_box_shape->GetLocalBounds();
+	shape_bounds.Translate(translated_box_shape->GetCenterOfMass());
+	JPH_ASSERT(shape_bounds == JPH::AABox(JPH::Vec3(9, -1, -1), JPH::Vec3(11, 1, 1))); // Now we have the box relative to how we created it

+Note that when you work with interface of [BroadPhaseQuery](@ref JPH::BroadPhaseQuery), [NarrowPhaseQuery](@ref JPH::NarrowPhaseQuery) or [TransformedShape](@ref JPH::TransformedShape) this transformation is done for you.

 ### Constraints